Iberian orchids

 Blamey calls this Ophrys speculum subsp lusitanica and you can see it’s a little like a mirror orchid Ophrys speculum but much thinner and elongated, reminiscent of a fly orchid Ophrys insectifera.

-Find this orchid in Algarve and our new Central Portugal holiday (in preparation for 2010).
+Find this orchid in Algarve and Central Portugal.

 Champagne orchid Orchis champagneuxii